Mowgli: Legend of the Jungle: Plot

+During the Running as Bagheera chases the young wolves to prove their skill, Mowgli uses his ability to climb and run upright to gain the lead.
+Desperate to keep him safe, Bagheera unfairly foils Mowgli.
+After stating to Mowgli that he let his guard down, an enraged Baloo confronts Bagheera for his actions.
+After running off, Mowgli is kidnapped by the Bandar-log tribe of monkeys and brought to Shere Khan.
+Baloo and Bagheera arrive to save him.
+They are overwhelmed by the monkeys and Mowgli is rescued by Kaa.
+Having failed the Running, an angry Mowgli rejects the friendship of the albino wolf cub Bhoot.
+He goes to visits Kaa who believes he can restore harmony to the jungle.

-While hunting, the aging Akela fails to bring down his prey, leading Shere Khan to remind the pack they must challenge Akela for the role of leader.
-As the wolves fight, Mowgli is desperate to find a way to save Akela.
-He runs down to the man-village, steals a burning branch, and not aware that using man-tools (such as fire) is forbidden, he quickly repels Shere Khan and the challengers.
-But by using fire he has shamed himself, in Akela's eyes, and Mowgli is banished.
-The feral Mowgli goes to the man-village, where he is captured and locked up by the villagers and John Lockwood, a British hunter.
-Bagheera visits Mowgli to tell him that he must stay with the villagers and gain their trust, as Bagheera did to escape captivity when he was young.
+While hunting, the aging Akela fails to bring down a water buffalo, leading Shere Khan to remind the pack they must now challenge him for the role of leader.
+As the wolves fight, Mowgli steals a burning branch from the village and repels Shere Khan and the challengers, but shames Akela who regrettably advises him to leave.
+A feral Mowgli is captured by the villagers and John Lockwood, a British hunter.
+A visiting Bagheera tells Mowgli that he must stay with the villagers and gain their trust as he once did to escape captivity himself.

-Mowgli slowly comes to enjoy life in the village, cared for by the kindly Messua and learning hunting skills from Lockwood, who is tracking Shere Khan.
-Mowgli's wolf-sibling Gray Brother secretly visits Mowgli and informs him that Shere Khan has driven away all the wolves loyal to Akela and continues to kill cattle, which threatens all the jungle's animals with the village's wrath.
-But Mowgli refuses to help.
+Mowgli comes to enjoy life in the village, cared for by the kindly Messua and learning hunting skills from Lockwood, who is tracking Shere Khan.
+Mowgli's wolf-sibling Gray Brother informs him that Shere Khan has driven away the wolves loyal to Akela and continues to kill cattle, endangering all the jungle's animals, but Mowgli refuses to help.

-While the village celebrates Holi, Mowgli learns that it was Lockwood who shot off Hathi's tusk and discovers his hunting trophies, including the head of Bhoot, the latter particularly traumatizes the boy.
-Mowgli returns the tusk to Hathi, offering him the hunter in exchange for ridding the jungle of Shere Khan.
+While the villagers celebrate Holi, Mowgli learns that it was Lockwood who shot off the elephant's tusk and discovers his hunting trophies, including the head of Bhoot.
+Returning the tusk to the elephant, Mowgli offers him the hunter in exchange for ridding the jungle of Shere Khan.

-Mowgli meets with Baloo, Bagheera, and the wolf pack, who refuse to go against jungle law to defeat Shere Khan.
-Unafraid, Mowgli lures Shere Khan to the edge of the village, where the tiger is surrounded by the elephant herd loyal to Hathi.
-Shere Khan and Mowgli battle, and Mowgli is able to wound Shere Khan severely.
-Alerted by the sounds of the battle, Mowgli's wolf-family and friends, ashamed for how they've treated him, rush to his aide.
-A drunken Lockwood shoots at Shere Khan but wounds Mowgli instead.
-Before Lockwood can cause more harm, he is killed by Hathi.
-As the battle continues, Akela sacrifices himself to save Mowgli.
-With his dying breath, Akela names Mowgli as his successor.
-With Messua and the village watching, Mowgli returns to the jungle, and the mortally-wounded Shere Khan makes one last attempt to kill Mowgli.
-Mowgli protects himself, and then slays the tiger.
+Mowgli meets with Baloo, Bagheera, and the wolf pack, who refuse to go against jungle law to help him defeat Shere Khan.
+Undeterred, he lures Shere Khan to the edge of the village where the tiger is surrounded by the elephant herd.
+Lockwood shoots at Shere Khan, but wounds Mowgli instead and Akela sacrifices himself to save the boy while Lockwood is killed by the charging elephant and Tabaqui flees.

-Kaa explains that Mowgli has given the animals a voice and brought peace to the jungle.
+The other animals come to Mowgli's aid, forcing Shere Khan to retreat and the dying Akela names Mowgli as his successor.
+With Messua and the village watching, Mowgli returns to the jungle and slays the mortally wounded Shere Khan.
+Kaa narrates that with Shere Khan and Lockwood gone, Mowgli has given the animals a voice and brought peace to the jungle.